spatialthoughts/qgis-tutorials/source/docs/using_qgis_browser.rst

 - Windows: If you installed QGIS via OSGEO4W installer, you will see ``QGIS Browser`` in your start menu.
-- Mac: The application is located at ``QGIS.app/Contents/MacOS/bin/qbrowser.app``.
+- Mac: The application is located at ``QGIS.app/Contents/MacOS/bin/QGIS Browser.app``.
 You can create a symlink to this app.
 Navigate to the Application folder, right-click the QGIS icon and select :guilabel:`Show Package Contents`.
 Browse to :menuselection:`MacOS --> bin --> QGIS Browser`.
 Right-click the ``QGIS Browser`` icon and select